ST4R-SHINY/DragonEyeLogger/README.md

 ###- CREDITS

-**- keylogger tool 2026 By Trovao - ST4R-SHINY**
+**- keylogger⌨️ tool 2026 By Trovao - ST4R-SHINY**

 ### ⚠️ Disclaimer

-** This project is for educational purposes only and must be used only in controlled environments and on systems you own or have permission to test
+**- This project is for educational purposes only and must be used only in controlled environments and on systems you own or have permission to test**